wilsonmar/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

    <pre><strong>arch
    </strong></pre>

+1. To locate that full path to the OS Platforms SDK:

+   <pre><strong>xcrun --show-sdk-path
+   </strong></pre>

+   Sample response:

+   <pre>/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.14.sdk</pre>

 ## Upgrades

 The App Store app nags you every day to upgrade.

-Do a full backup before upgrading.
+PROTIP: Do a full backup before upgrading.

 1. To find out more about why a macOS Sierra installation failed, view the log: